469 Hamilton Hall

-Flora Cassen’s book “Marking the Jews in Renaissance Italy: Politics, Religion, and the Power of Symbols,” (forthcoming with Cambridge University Press) is a study of discriminatory marks that the Jews were compelled to wear in 15- and 16-century Italy, which probes the roots and consequences of anti-Judaism.
+Flora Cassen’s book “Marking the Jews in Renaissance Italy: Politics, Religion, and the Power of Symbols,” (Cambridge University Press, 2017) is a study of discriminatory marks that the Jews were compelled to wear in 15- and 16-century Italy, which probes the roots and consequences of anti-Judaism.
 Her second project studies Italian Jews who were spies for the king of Spain.
 It examines how early modern intelligence networks functioned and probes questions of Jewish identity in a time of uprootedness and competing loyalties.

 Some Notable Publications

 - “The Last Spanish Expulsion in Europe: Milan 1565-1597,” Association for Jewish Studies Review, 38:1 (May, 2014), 59-88.